 One more thing that can be regarded as a factor but plays only a tiny part in the GPU price drop, is the new feature in Nvidia’s latest-gen SKUs.
 Nvidia has incorporated a Hash Rate technology.
 This basically limits the mining capability of a graphic card.
 Hence, the reduced demand and consequently lower price.
 This gives gamers a better chance to land a good GPU and limit miners since the card will be capped from its potential.

 As always, Nvidia and AMD are also handed to in price drops.
 But first and foremost, the thing to bear in mind is that the retail price inflation for Nvidia has substantially been much greater than that of AMD.
 A month ago, it was reported that, because of the greater inflation of Nvidia cards, it will also fall back before AMD.
 And this is exactly what happened.
 The price inflation was partial because miners prefer Nvidia cards over any other when it comes to cryptocurrency and reliability.

 Since AMD experienced lesser inflation than that of Nvidia, hence the downward trend is also similar, slow.
 But a question still remains whether how much the prices will drop?

-Because some of the Nvidia and AMD cards are currently being sold at +200% MSRP, and this figure is after the price drop.
+Because some of the Nvidia and AMD cards are currently being sold at +200% MSRP, this figure is after the price drop.
 Some of the major analyses and markets predict that these inflated prices will most probably continue through the end of this year.
-And the market will come back once again to normal MSRP after the year 2021, that is 2022.
+And the market will come back once again to normal MSRP after the year 2022, that is 2023.